RizkaDewiA/RizkaDewiA/README.md

 - 👋 Hi, I’m @RizkaDewiA
 - 👀 I’m interested in Android, Big Data, UI/UX, ML, etc.
-- 🌱 I’m currently learning programming language such kotlin, python, java, etc.
+- 🌱 I’m currently learning programming language such as kotlin, python, java, javascript, etc.
 - 💞️ I’m looking to collaborate on ...
 (I haven't decided yet. but maybe Big Data, ML, Android)(note: It will change)
 - 📫 How to reach me, you can send me email.